RESEARCH

 Photo by Elizabeth Lapidow

 In collaboration with Elizabeth Bonawitz and Pat Shafto, we are currently working to build the Rutgers-Newark Mobile Maker Center (MMC), a fully mobile lab that can be brought to local science museums, parks, play centers, zoos, and libraries to study children’s learning and to bring science directly to the community.
-The Rutgers-Newark MMC is now fully constructed, and we hope to use it to collect data for the very first time this fall.
-For more information on the MMC, visit the MMC's website.
+The Rutgers-Newark MMC is now fully constructed, and we hope to use it to collect data in a new location this fall.